Elizabeth in the school cafeteria opening her plastic ware

 • Know how to adjust the temperature quickly if the water suddenly gets too cool or too hot

-• Wet and soap the washcloth to clean one part of her body
+• Wet and soap the washcloth to clean one part of your body

 • Rinse and soap the washcloth to clean each part of her body

-• When she’s finished, rinse the washcloth and wring out the excess water
+• When finished, rinse the washcloth and wring out the excess water

 • Turn off the shower (or let the tub drain)